About The Drift

 • the opportunity

-• and the underlying structure supporting it.
+• the underlying structure supporting it

 Editorial Independence & Disclosure

-The Drift is published by Drift Research LLC for informational and educational purposes only.
-Nothing published here constitutes personalized investment advice, financial advice, or a recommendation to buy, sell, or hold any security.
+The Drift is published for informational and educational purposes only.
+Nothing published by The Drift constitutes personalized investment advice, financial advice, tax advice, legal advice, accounting advice, or a recommendation to buy, sell, or hold any security.

 The Drift